Fox News Women Are Furious Over Rupert Murdoch’s Dismissal of Sexual Harassment

-Between scandals around Roger Ailes, Bill O’Reilly, and Eric Bolling, Fox News is no stranger to allegations of sexual harassment in the workplace.
+Between scandals surrounding Roger Ailes, Bill O’Reilly, and Eric Bolling, Fox News is no stranger to allegations of sexual harassment in the workplace.
 So when media mogul Rupert Murdoch went on Sky News to discuss the $52 billion deal between Walt Disney Co. and 21st Century Fox, and he dismissed the network’s sexual-harassment problem, former and current women of Fox were furious.

 According to a report in Huffington Post, Sky News host Ian King asked Murdoch if the ongoing sexual misconduct allegations had damaged Fox News Channel, to which Murdoch responded, “all nonsense.”